 New Strategic Plan 2012-2017

 A Legacy of Success.
-For nearly 30 years, Larkin Street Youth Services has built a robust continuum of care to help homeless youth get off the streets.
-As a longstanding pioneer in the field, our achievements are significant; there is no other agency in San Francisco—and few nationwide—to offer a similar breadth of services with comparable results.
+For 30 years, Larkin Street Youth Services has built a robust continuum of care to help homeless youth get off the streets.
+We are a pioneer in our field and our achievements are significant: there is no other agency in San Francisco—and few nationwide—to offer a similar breadth of services with comparable results.
 Innovation has always been a hallmark of our work, and this intensive strategic planning process has revealed that we are now poised to build on our success, deepen our impact, and set a new standard in the field.

 History of Larkin Street Youth Services

 Over time, as the issues affecting homeless youth changed, Larkin Street evolved to address them.
-In 1988, Larkin Street added a peer-based substance abuse treatment program where kids could help other kids recover from drug use.
-Five years after that the organization opened the 16-bed Diamond Youth Shelter to provide safe temporary housing for kids who before slept on the streets.
+In 1988, Larkin Street added a peer-based substance abuse treatment program that allowed youth the opportunity to help other youth recover from drug use.
+Five years later, the organization opened the 16-bed Diamond Youth Shelter to provide safe temporary housing for young people who were resorting to sleeping on the streets.
 Shortly afterward, Larkin Street expanded our outreach services with our Haight Street Referral Center, and opened our Avenues to Independence transitional living program.
 In 1997, Larkin Street opened the nation’s first comprehensive housing program for HIV+ youth, named Assisted Care.
-More organizational growth followed in concert with our Strategic Plan which guided our addition of other housing programs and employment services.
+More organizational growth followed in concert with our Strategic Plan, which guided our addition of other housing programs and employment services.